 ‘Hero’ officer, big brother, student killed in bar attack

 THOUSAND OAKS, Calif.
 (AP) — One was a veteran police officer who didn’t hesitate to run toward danger.
 Another was a young man who eagerly awaited the birth of his first sister and aimed to join the military.
-A third was a newly minted college graduate who worked with kids with developmental disabilities and a student with plans to study law.
+Others were a newly minted college graduate who worked with kids with developmental disabilities and a student with plans to study law.

 They were among a dozen people killed in a shooting at a country music bar in Southern California.
 Authorities believe the gunman , Ian David Long, ultimately killed himself.